The most general definition is that the Margherita pizza is a variety of Neapolitan pizza.

-So, what’s on a Margherita pizza?
-It is made with few, high-quality ingredients:
+Margherita pizza Ingredients So, what’s on a Margherita pizza?
+It is made with a few, high-quality ingredients:

-Even though there are many origin stories, the one where Raffaele Esposito is recognized as the inventor of this pie, is the most popular one.
+There are many origin stories.
+However, the one where Raffaele Esposito is recognized as the inventor of this pie is the most popular.

-When in 1889 King Umberto I and his wife Queen Margherita of Savoy visited Naples, Raffaele made three pies for them.
-The queen loved the one resembling the Italian flag (tomato=red, mozzarella=white, basil=green), and therefore Raffaele named it after her.
+In 1889 King Umberto I and his wife Queen Margherita of Savoy visited Naples, Italy.
+There, Raffaele made three pies for them.
+The queen loved the one resembling the Italian flag (tomato=red, mozzarella=white, basil=green).
+Therefore, Raffaele named it after her.

 Other stories suggest that it was named after the Italian name for the daisy flower (i.e. Margherita).
-That is because the cheese and the basil on top were shaped as a daisy floret.
+That is because the cheese and the basil on top were shaped like a daisy floret.